Breit–Wheeler process: Multiphoton Breit–Wheeler experiments

-The multiphoton Breit–Wheeler has already been observed and studied experimentally.
+The multiphoton Breit–Wheeler process has already been observed and studied experimentally.
 One of the most efficient configurations to maximize the multiphoton Breit–Wheeler pair production consists on colliding head-on a bunch of gamma photon with a counter-propagating (or with a slight collision angle, the co-propagating configuration being the less efficient configuration) ultra-high intensity laser pulse.
 To first create the photons and then have the pair production in an all-in-one setup, the similar configuration can be used by colliding GeV electrons.
 Depending on the laser intensity, these electrons will first radiate gamma photons via the so-called non-linear inverse Compton scattering mechanism when interacting with the laser pulse.
 Still interacting with the laser, the photons then turn into multiphoton Breit–Wheeler electron–positron pairs.

-This method has been considered In 1997 at the Stanford Linear Accelerator Center.
-Researchers were able to conduct the multiphoton Breit–Wheeler process using electrons to first create high-energy photons, which then underwent multiple collisions to produce electrons and positrons, all within same chamber.
-Electrons were accelerated in the linear accelerator to an energy of 46.6 GeV before being sent head-on to a Neodymium (Nd:glass) lineary polarized laser of intensity 1018 W/cm2 (maximal electric field amplitude of around 6×109 V/m), of wavelength 527 nanometers and duration 1.6 picoseconds.
-In this configurations, it has been estimated that photons of energy up to 29 GeV were generated.
+This method was used in 1997 at the Stanford Linear Accelerator Center.
+Researchers were able to conduct the multi-photon Breit–Wheeler process using electrons to first create high-energy photons, which then underwent multiple collisions to produce electrons and positrons, all within the same chamber.
+Electrons were accelerated in the linear accelerator to an energy of 46.6 GeV before being sent head-on into a Neodymium (Nd:glass) linear polarized laser of intensity 1018 W/cm2 (maximal electric field amplitude of around 6×109 V/m), of wavelength 527 nanometers and duration 1.6 picoseconds.
+In this configuration, it has been estimated that photons of energy up to 29 GeV were generated.
 This led to the yield of 106 ±14 positrons with a broad energy spectrum in the GeV level (peak around 13 GeV).

-The latter experiment may be reproduced in the future at SLAC with more powerful present laser technologies.
-The use of higher laser intensities (1020 W/cm2 is now easily achievable with turnkey short-pulse titanium-sapphire laser solutions) would significantly enhance process efficiencies (inverse nonlinear Compton and nonlinear Breit–Wheeler pair creation) leading to higher antimatter production at several orders of magnitude.
-It could enable to perform high-resolution measurements as well as to characterize additional mass-shift, nonlinear and spin effects.
+The aforementioned experiment may be reproduced in the future at SLAC with more powerful laser technologies.
+The use of higher laser intensities (1020 W/cm2) is now easily achievable with short-pulse titanium-sapphire laser solutions that would significantly enhance process efficiencies (inverse nonlinear Compton and nonlinear Breit–Wheeler pair creation) leading to several orders of magnitude higher antimatter production, enabling higher-resolution measurements, additional mass-shift, as well as nonlinear and spin effects.